-Brian currently serves as Assistant Professor of Percussion at Southeastern University, where he teaches applied percussion, percussion techniques, music theory, world music, and the school’s first ever drumline, the Fireline.
-Prior to his appointment at SEU, Brian taught percussion at Center Grove High School (Greenwood, IN), who boasts one of the nation’s premiere high school percussion programs.
-Brian has also taught several drum corps and the Indiana University Drumline.
+For seven years, Blume served as Assistant Professor of Percussion at Southeastern University (Lakeland, FL), where he founded the school’s first drumline, created a world music course, and established a percussion studio.
+During his time at SEU, Blume introduced numerous opportunities never previously available to students at the university.
 He is a sought after adjudicator and clinician and has presented at the Percussive Arts Society International Convention, state PAS Day of Percussion events, and several universities and high schools around the country.
-Brian’s compositions for percussion are performed regularly across the country and abroad and are published by Tapspace Publications, PercMaster Publications, and drop6 media.
+As a composer, Blume seeks to compose imaginative music that affects listener and performer in an authentic way.
+His compositions for percussion are performed regularly across the country and abroad and are published by Tapspace Publications and drop6 media (via RowLoff).
 His work for TV broadcast has been aired nationwide on ESPN, CBS, Big Ten Network, and MTV.

-Brian earned both Master and Bachelor of Music degrees in percussion performance from Indiana University’s Jacobs School of Music.
-He is an artist endorser for Pearl/Adams, Innovative Percussion, Remo, and Grover Pro Percussion.
-Brian currently serves as Vice President of the Percussive Arts Society Florida Chapter, and he is a member of ASCAP and NAfME.
-Brian lives in Lakeland with his wife and two daughters.
+Blume earned both Master and Bachelor of Music degrees in percussion performance from Indiana University’s Jacobs School of Music.
+He is an artist endorser for Pearl/Adams, Innovative Percussion, Remo, and Grover Pro Percussion, and he is a member of the Percussive Arts Society, ASCAP, and NAfME.

 See some of the repertoire Brian has played: